galiarmero/galiarmero.dev/content/blog/getting-started-with-gatsby-fast-and-slow/index.md

 )
 ```

 If you are not familiar with the syntax, this is just JavaScript at its core.
-It has an [arrow function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) that returns a React element in [JSX](https://reactjs.org/docs/introducing-jsx.html) syntax.
+It uses an [arrow function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) that returns a React element in [JSX](https://reactjs.org/docs/introducing-jsx.html) syntax.

 Copy the code to `src/pages/blog.js`.
-Then, if you haven't yet, run `gatsby develop` and check out [http://localhost:8000/blog](http://localhost:8000/blog).
-You should see a page that looks exactly like the way we wanted it in the HTML-like portion of `blog.js`.
+Then, if you haven't yet, run `gatsby develop`.
+You'll see in [http://localhost:8000/blog](http://localhost:8000/blog) the rendered version of the React component.

 ![/blog](welcome-to-my-blog.png)